 Open the cold water supply and refill the tank.
-When water starts coming out of the hot water faucet we opened in step 3, your water tank is full.
-The faucet will most likely spit out air with the water initially.
+When water starts coming out of the hot water faucet you opened in step 3, your water tank is full.
+The faucet will most likely spit out air with the initial water.

 Allow the water to run until all the air has been expelled.
-You’ll know your tank is free of air if the water is flowing freely, without any spitting.
+You will know your tank is free of air when the water is flowing freely, without any spitting.

-Inspect the heater’s connections and around the new anode rod for leaks.
-If there are none, it’s time to turn on the power for an electric heater.
+Inspect the heater’s connections and the area around the new anode rod for leaks.
+If there are none, it’s time to turn on the power of your electric heater.
 Set the control valve back to its original setting on a gas heater.

 Done and Not Rusted

-An anode rod plays a key role in your hot water heating system.
-It’s the distinction between a well-performing heater and one that’s rusty and in need of replacement.
+An anode rod plays a key role in your hot water system.
+It can be the difference between a well-performing heater and one that’s rusty and in need of replacement.

-You can choose to carry out the water heater anode rod replacement process by yourself or call in the professionals.
-Either way, it’s important for you to replace it before it wears out completely.
+You can choose to carry out the water heater anode rod replacement process by yourself or call in a professional.
+Either way, it’s important to replace it before it wears out completely.